 - How much should I expect to pay for a preneed insurance policy?
 The amount you put into your final expenses will vary depending on the services you select from the funeral home or memorial service.
-Below is a table of services traditionally offered, with an estimated cost.
-For specific prices, contact the businesses.
+Below is a table of services traditionally offered, with a national median cost as of 2021.2 For specific prices, contact the businesses.

 - What happens if the funeral home or memorial service I choose closes or is sold?
-In most cases, you will be able to get a 100 percent refund on your preneed policy.
+In many cases, you will be able to get a 100% refund on your preneed policy.
 Unfortunately, there may be cases where there is no way to get your money back, particularly if the business fails.

 Facts to Keep in Mind: Final Expense Insurance

-- A final expense plan pays for all costs associated with your death.
+- A final expense plan is designed to pay for all costs associated with your death.
 The money is paid over time in the form of a premium, beginning when you sign up for your policy.
 The amount you pay each month will depend on your health at the time.

 - The beneficiary of the policy can be whomever you choose, which is one advantage that a final expense insurance policy has over a preneed policy.
 Being able to choose your beneficiary is a huge advantage since you can choose someone you trust to carry out your plans after death.

 - No medical exam is necessary to sign up for a final expense policy, but you have to swear that you are in good health.

 - Policies are effective soon after purchase, typically within 24 to 48 hours.